fleetdm/fleet/handbook/business-operations/README.md

 1. Go to the [invoice folder in google drive](https://drive.google.com/drive/folders/11limC_KQYNYQPApPoXN0CplHo_5Qgi2b?usp=drive_link).
 2. Create a copy of the invoice template, and title the copy `[invoice number] Fleet invoice - [customer name]`.
     - The invoice number follows the format of `YYMMDD[daily issued invoice number]`, where the daily issued invoice number should equal `01` if it's the first invoice issued that day, `02` if it's the second, etc.
-3. Edit the new invoice to reflect details from the signed subscription agreement (and PO if reed).
+3. Edit the new invoice to reflect details from the signed subscription agreement (and PO if required).
-    - Enter the invoice number (and PO number if reed) into the top right section of the invoice.
+    - Enter the invoice number (and PO number if required) into the top right section of the invoice.
     - Update the date of the invoice to reflect the current date.
     - Make sure the payment terms match the signed subscription agreement.
     - Copy the customer address from the signed subscription agreement and input it in the "Bill to" section of the invoice.